alpersonalwebsite/react/05_controlled-components.md

 </div>
 ```

-At future we will other ways of `conditional rendering`.
+In the future we will see other ways of `conditional rendering`.

 Note: The same criteria can be used to enable/disable "elements".